Best Medicare Advantage Plans in Texas (2026)

 Consider CMS Star Ratings

-Review the plan's CMS star rating, which measures quality and performance on a scale of 1 to 5 stars.
-Higher-rated plans typically provide better customer service, care coordination and health outcomes.
+Review the plan's CMS star rating, which measures quality and performance on a 1 to 5-star scale.
+Plans rated 4 stars or higher deliver better customer service, care coordination and health outcomes.

 Average Texas Medicare Advantage Cost

 Medicare Advantage costs in Texas vary by plan type and network structure.
-Plans with more restricted networks cost less in both premiums and out-of-pocket expenses than those that have broader provider access.
+Plans with more restricted networks cost less in premiums and out-of-pocket expenses than plans with broader provider access.

-HMO plans are the cheapest Medicare Advantage options in the state with a $0 median premium and $4,513 average maximum out-of-pocket expense.
-HMO-POS plans cost $18 monthly on average with a $5,474 MOOP.
-PPO plans average $15 per month with a $6,944 MOOP, while there is only one PFFS plan available in the state for $29 monthly.
-Regional PPO plans are most expensive at $81 average monthly premium and $7,833 MOOP.
+HMO plans are the cheapest Medicare Advantage options in Texas with a $0 median premium and $4,513 average maximum out-of-pocket expense.
+HMO-POS plans cost $18 monthly on average with $5,474 MOOP.
+PPO plans average $15 monthly with $6,944 MOOP.
+Texas has one PFFS plan at $29 monthly.
+Regional PPO plans cost the most at $81 average monthly premium and $7,833 MOOP.

 HMO$0$1$4,513